NCAA Guidelines for Course Registration

 Repeating a Grade

-Further, when repeating a grade upon entering Deerfield, you may lose NCAA credit for one or more classes—often in English, occasionally in Math—taken at your previous school.
+Further, when repeating a grade upon entering Deerfield, you may lose NCAA credit for one or more classes—often in English, occasionally in math—taken at your previous school.
 If NCAA deems that two courses duplicate each other, they will deny credit for one.
 Hence, if two English courses could be deemed duplicative, we recommend you double up in English in your junior year by adding a senior-level English.

 One way to avoid doubling up is to request an early determination by the NCAA.
 The NCAA will consider this only in your junior (or third) year (see “Juniors” below).
 Overt interest from a college can be a powerful catalyst.
 If a college is interested in you, please let the NCAA know as soon as possible.
-The college can then act on your behalf, in facilitating an early determination of eligibility, which could obviate the need for doubling up on a course (i.e. English).
+The college can then act on your behalf, in facilitating an early determination of eligibility, which could eliminate the need for doubling up on a course (i.e. English).
 Final approval is based on a completed transcript.

 What You Need to Do